 Let's first consider a relatively basic channel aggregation system.
-Assume that each shared channel contains only the single WAN link between a participating piconet member and the inverse multiplexer.
-Suppose we seek to provide a single, bidirectional, unicast connection between an Internet source and a single piconet node.
+Assume that each shared channel contains only the single WAN link between each participating $MC^2$ member and the inverse multiplexer.
+Suppose we seek to provide a single, bidirectional, unicast connection between an Internet source and a single $MC^2$ node.
 End-system applications are oblivious to the presence of the aggregated channel in the downstream path; all upstream traffic follows the single WAN link associated with the shortest return path.
 No cross traffic is present on either LAN or WAN links.
-Each packet flowing downstream is received by a piconet member, and immediately forwarded to the destination via the receiving device's LAN interface.
+Each packet flowing downstream is received by a $MC^2$ member, and immediately forwarded to the destination via the receiving device's LAN interface.

-At the receiving-end we assume that devices belong to a single, self-organizing piconet.
-Each device is exactly one wireless LAN hop away from any other device.
-Piconet membership is dynamic; a newly-arriving device can join an existing community and contribute its (partial or full) WAN channel to the resource pool.
+At the receiving end we assume that devices belong to a single, self-organizing $MC^2$ .
+Each device is exactly one wireless LAN hop away from any other device. $MC^2$ membership is dynamic; a newly-arriving device can join an existing community and contribute its (partial or full) WAN channel to the resource pool.
 Member devices can also leave the community - typically without prior announcement - due to either device failure or movement out-of-range of LAN communications.
-We will assume that a mechanism exists to detect such departures from the resource pool, though packets may be lost until the system can detect and recover from that resource loss.
+We assume that a mechanism exists to detect such departures from the resource pool, though packets may be lost until the system can detect and recover from that resource loss.